 - All students pay a general university fee.
 This fee provides general budget funding for a variety of services including campus technology, academic enrichment and assessment, athletics and facilities, safety and crisis preparedness, career services, health services, personal counseling, intramurals, student government association, student traditions, religious life, and student publications. - Laboratory fees, as well as fees required for some courses are charged on a flat-fee basis in addition to tuition. - An annual parking permit is required of all students for on-campus parking. - An international student fee and international student insurance fee are charged each semester.
-All fees are mandatory for international students. - · Students enrolling late will be charged a late registration fee.
-Those who pre-enroll and pay late will be charged a late payment fee. - Charges for tests given to persons not enrolled in the university vary depending upon the test taken. - All students pay a one-time comprehensive records fee per degree sought allowing students and alumnito request copies of their official transcripts at no additional charge.
-The registrar reserves the right to limit the number of official transcripts an individual may receive within a particular time period. - Students enrolling in online courses will be assessed an online course fee. - Health insurance is assessed to all full time students.
-Student have the option to waive the cost of insurance if they can provide proof of insurance to our insurance carrier.
+All fees are mandatory for international students. - Charges for tests given to persons not enrolled in the university vary depending upon the test taken. - All students pay a one-time comprehensive records fee per degree sought allowing students and alumni to request copies of their official transcripts at no additional charge.
+The registrar reserves the right to limit the number of official transcripts an individual may receive within a particular time period. - Students enrolling in online courses will be assessed an online course fee. - OCU requires all students to maintain student health insurance as a condition of enrollment.
+The insurance fee for the OCU Student Health Insurance Plan (SHIP) is automatically billed to the student account each semester.
+If a student already has health insurance coverage which meets the university's requirement, they may upload a SHIP waiver online to remove the SHIP charges and maintain their current insurance coverage.